HASwitchPlate/openHASP/CHANGLELOG.md

 - Added build option for Vietnamese character set (thanks @kydang789)
 - ⚠️ **Breaking:** Removed defunct .zi font support!

-### Devices
-- Fixed Lanbon L8 v1.17 PCB screen corruption #316 (thanks @DJBenson)

 ### Bug fixes
-- Fix for screenshots not showing properly in Safari on macOS/iOS (thanks @masto)
+- Fixed Lanbon L8 v1.17 PCB screen corruption #316 (thanks @DJBenson)- Fix for screenshots not showing properly in Safari on macOS/iOS (thanks @masto)
-- Fix bug that would not accept `on` state for setting output GPIOs (thanks @freshnas and @cerietke)
+- Fix bug that would not accept `on` state for setting output GPIOs #275 (thanks @freshnas and @cerietke)
 - Fix a bug in `dropdownlist` were `close` method performed `open` instead #299 (thanks @htvekov)
 - Fix `src` bug in `img` objects that could corrupt images sent over http (thanks @htvekov)
 - Fix screen dimensions in `statusupdate` message, taking into account current orientation #278 (thanks @kquinsland)
 - Fix for HTTP password that could be overwritten by 8 asterisks when it was not changed in the web UI
 - Fixed MQTT hostname limit *again*... #304 (thanks @fake-name)
 - Fixed firmware upgrade from URL #300 (thank @nagyrobi)
-- Fixed a bug that prevented Wifi from connecting to different BSSID (thanks @Braehead)
+- Fixed a bug that prevented Wifi from connecting to different BSSID #330 (thanks @Braehead)
 - Syslog message format fixes and improvements #285 (thanks @geiseri)

 ### Custom component